QP/C 8.1.4

 The QP/C distribution contains many QP/C ports, which are organized into the three categories:

-All ports are located in sub-directories of the ports top-level folder, with the hierarchical organization outlined below:
+All QP/C ports are located in sub-directories of the <qp>/ports/ top-level directory, with the hierarchical organization outlined below:

 +---ports/ // ports directory